Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Where do you park for Malham Cove?

-It isn’t possible to park at Malham Cove.
+There’s no parking at Malham Cove.
 Instead, you’ll need to park in the village of Malham and make your way on foot to the cove.

 Alternatively, Watersinks Car Park is conveniently located between Malham Tarn and Cove (but not in Malham village).